In this explainer, we will learn how to find a unit rate and how to use it to solve problems in the real world.

 Example 1: Identifying a Unit Rate from a Description

 The speed of sound depends on the substance in which it is traveling.
-Here, we know that, in 2.5 seconds, the sound wave traveled 895 meters.
+Here, we know that, in 2.5 seconds, the sound wave traveled 895 metres.
 We want to find the unit rate (here the speed), that is, how many meters the sound wave traveled in one second.

 This can be represented on a double-line diagram.